 1959-1961: Red Stripe livery

 Qantas introduced the Red Stripe livery to the world with the Boeing 707-138B in 1959.
-It was predominantly what I like to refer to as a “pinstripe” livery, featuring two thin red lines that ran the entire length of both the fuselage and the vertical stabilizer.
-Sandwiched in between those lines were the Qantas titles.
+It was predominantly what I like to refer to as a “red stripe” livery, featuring a solid red stripe that ran the entire length of the fuselage.
+The vertical stabilizer featured two thinner red stripes (call ’em pinstripes if you want).
+Sandwiched in between those stripes were the Qantas titles.
 Not surprisingly, it was very similar to the Air New Zealand livery of the time.

 Although visually rich with lots of neat little design details, this was the least colorful livery for Qantas over the past 70 years.